atlanticwave-sdx/sdx-oxp-integrator/README.md

 # Disable all Switches, Interfaces and Links

-## Get all Switches, Interfaces and Links disable on Ampath OXPO
+## Disable all Switches, Interfaces and Links on Ampath OXPO

 - **URL:** `ampath.net`
 - **Command:** `/oxp/disable/all`